 A collection of wind turbines is known as a wind farm.
-The wind turbines are connected by underground cables to a power substation, where the low-voltage electricity produced by the turbines is converted to high-voltage electricity
+The wind turbines are connected by underground cables to a power substation, where the low-voltage electricity produced by the turbines is converted to high-voltage renewable electricity

 for distribution into the electricity grid.

 1. When was the first wind turbine built?

 Windmills have been used around the world for hundreds of years.
 The first recorded examples of wind energy being harnessed to make electricity include James Blyth’s 1887 invention to light his Scottish holiday home, and Charles

 Brush’s automatically operated wind turbine built in 1888 in Cleveland, Ohio.
 Brush’s turbine, with its 17-metre rotor, provided his home with power for twenty years.
 Wind power has since emerged as one of the fastest growing

 2. What is the biggest wind turbine in the world?